+Published: · Modified: by · This post may contain affiliate links.
 Dry red beans and brown rice are cooked together with flavorful seasonings in the Instant Pot in this classic vegetarian staple!
 As I seem to say with most recipes, this one is a long time coming.
-This recipe started out as vegan jambalaya and slowly (seriously, over a few months) transformed into just red beans and rice.

 6. Instant Pot Pho

 One thing I miss being plant based is a delicious bowl of traditional pho.
 I didn’t even realise that it could be made vegan yet still be so tasty.

 This truly is a bowl of health, as the broth contains lots of aromatic spices that are all high in those important antioxidants that have so many health benefits.
 You could easily omit the oil in this dish to make it fat free, lower calorie, and whole foods plant based all in one.

 This dish is already high protein, but could be made more so by using buckwheat noodles instead of rice if you desire.